 Tim Commerford was a member of Rage Against the Machine until it disbanded in 2000, after which he became a vocalist and bassist for Audioslave and Prophets of Rage.
 Other bands he has been in include Future User and Wakrat where he was the lead singer and bassist.
 In 2014, Commerford was ranked eighth in Paste’s magazine list.

 Commerford’s music career began in 1991 when he was following the band Lock Up and was asked to jam with them and guitarist Tom Morello.
 The group eventually became Rage Against the Machine.

 5. Victor Wooten

-Over the course of Wooten’s career he has won five Grammys, and Bass Player of the year by Bass Player magazine three times.
+Throughout Wooten’s career, he has won five Grammys, and Bass Player of the Year by Bass Player magazine three times.
 He is the first bass player to win Bass Player’s award more than one time.
 He has also been listed in the number ten spot of Rolling Stone’s Top 10 Bassists of All Time.

 6. Cliff Burton

 Cliff Burton was a star in Metallica in 1982 until he died in 1986 in a bus accident in Sweden.
 He appears on the band’s studio albums Kill ‘Em All, Ride the Lightning, and Master of Puppets.